xataio/mdx-docs/readme.md

 ### Linting

 There's a hefty dose of linting through `eslint`, `prettier` and `remark`.
-If you'd like to see lint errors as you work run `pnpm install` as you work.
+If you'd like to see lint errors as you work run `pnpm install` as you work. `husky` should make checks on your commits.
+Similarly, there are GitHub actions that will run on PRs to this repo.

 ### Frontmatter